eladshabi/gcp-export-monitoring-data/README.md

 - BQ_LOCATION - BigQuery dataset location, Configure only at the first deployment.

 ### Authentication
-Please authenticate with your user using the gcloud SDK, for information please look at [gcloud auth login](https://cloud.google.com/sdk/gcloud/reference/auth/login).
+Please authenticate with your user using the gcloud SDK, for more information please look at [gcloud auth login](https://cloud.google.com/sdk/gcloud/reference/auth/login).

 ### Create BigQuery Dataset: